 Before You “Go Nuts”….

 While the science (and math) demonstrates many benefits for nut-lovers, it’s important to keep portions in perspective.
 Grab a measuring tool or simply count them out.
-Here’s what one serving of healthy fat from nuts looks like:
+Here’s what one serving of fat from nuts looks like:

 So, are nuts healthy, or is it all just a myth?
 You decide.